l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 The Third step, gates into a Heaven – code review process.
 For now, we are close to heaven and developers can control everything that comes into knowledge base, looks cool, isn't it?
-All issues that were unclear are now resolved during the review process, rather than at the time of development, thereby reducing the chance of a meeting.
+All issues, which were unclear, are now resolved during the review process, rather than at the time of development, thereby reducing the chance of a meeting.
 Now, when we come to totalitarianism in documentation, i.e. a quality gate was built – any documentation manipulations are under our control, and you can